TheRolfFR/firestorm-db/README.md

 ## API endpoints

-All Firestorm methods correspond to an equivalent Axios request.
-Read requests are GET request and write requests are POST requests with provided JSON data.
+All Firestorm methods correspond to an equivalent Axios request to the relevant PHP file.
+Read requests are GET requests and write requests are POST requests with provided JSON data.

 You always have the same first keys and the one key per method: